sepal-contrib/coverage_analysis/doc/en.rst

 To perform the bfast preanalysis you need to provide the tool with key parameters:

--   **date range**: The extreme dates of your analysis
+-   **date range**: The start and end date of your analysis
--   **sensors**: The list of senesors you want to use (landsat family + sentinel 2)
+-   **sensors**: The list of sensors you want to use (Landsat missions & Sentinel-2)
--   **Tier 2**: for the landsat familly sensors you can also include Tier 2 images to the analysis
+-   **Tier 2**: Tier 2 images of the Landsat missions (this might lead to wrong results)
--   **SR**: wheteher to use Surface reflectance images (SR). default to Top of atmosphere (TOA)
+-   **SR**: whether to use Surface Reflectance images (SR). default to Top of atmosphere (TOA)

-Once all your parameters are selected you can click on the btn to load your dataset
+Once all your parameters are selected you need to click on the button to make your selection effective

 .. figure:: https://raw.githubusercontent.com/BuddyVolly/coverage_analysis/main/doc/img/parameters.png

 Display dataset
 ---------------

-Once you have selected your parameter you can move to the Visualization tile.
+After having selected your parameters you can move to the Visualization tile.
-Select a statistical measure to display in the following list:
+Select one of the statistical measures to display in the following list:

 -   Cloud-free pixel count
 -   Total pixel count (i.e. scene coverage)